Bardon, Queensland: Education

-Ithaca Creek State School is a government primary (Prep-6) school for boys and girls at Lugg Street (27.4512°S 152.9913°E).
+Ithaca Creek State School is a government primary (Prep–6) school for boys and girls at Lugg Street (27.4512°S 152.9913°E).
+It includes a special education program.
 In 2017, the school had an enrolment of 546 students with 37 teachers (32 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).
-It includes a special education program.
+In 2022, the school had an enrolment of 630 students.

-Rainworth State School is a government primary (Prep-6) school for boys and girls at 185 Boundary Road (27.4670°S 152.9852°E).
+Rainworth State School is a government primary (Prep–6) school for boys and girls at 185 Boundary Road (27.4670°S 152.9852°E).
 In 2017, the school had an enrolment of 548 students with 37 teachers (31 full-time equivalent) and 24 non-teaching staff (15 full-time equivalent).
+In 2022, the school had an enrolment of 610 students with 48 teachers (37 full-time equivalent) and 29 non-teaching staff (16 full-time equivalent).

-St Joseph's School is a Catholic primary (Prep-6) school for boys and girls at 41 The Drive (27.4590°S 152.9800°E).
+St Joseph's School is a Catholic primary (Prep–6) school for boys and girls at 41 The Drive (27.4590°S 152.9800°E).
 In 2017, the school had an enrolment of 376 students with 26 teachers (23 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).

-Bardon State School is a government primary (Prep-6) school for boys and girls at 330 Simpsons Road (27.4599°S 152.9721°E).
+Bardon State School is a government primary (Prep–6) school for boys and girls at 330 Simpsons Road (27.4599°S 152.9721°E).
 In 2017, the school had an enrolment of 316 students with 27 teachers (20 full-time equivalent) and 15 non-teaching staff (9 full-time equivalent).

 Transport

-Bardon is well served by several Brisbane Transport bus services, including the 385 BUZ service, the cross-town Great Circle Line [Route 598/599], the 61 Maroon CityGlider as well as several all-stops services to the city [Route 375-Bardon/City/RBWH/Stafford].
+Bardon is served by several Transport for Brisbane bus services, including the 385 BUZ service, the cross-town Great Circle Line [Route 598/599], the 61 Maroon CityGlider as well as several all-stops services to the city [Route 375: Bardon/City/RBWH/Stafford].

-Prior to 1968, Bardon was serviced by a tram line which terminated at Morgan Terrace [Route 75].
+Prior to 1968, Bardon was serviced by a tram line which terminated at Morgan Terrace [Route 74].
 The bus route has been extended from Morgan Terrace, past the Bardon State School, to terminate at Carwoola Street approximately 1.5 km further out towards Mount Coot-tha.

 Bardon is located on Metroad 5, a major north–south arterial that serves as a western bypass of Brisbane.
 Metroad 5 is known (from north to south) as Jubilee Terrace, Macgregor Terrace, an expressway-grade Boundary Road (1990s) and Rouen Road through the suburb where it continues into Frederick Street, Toowong.
 This route provides a link to both the Western Freeway/Centenary Highway (M5).

 Three major roads from the west and north converge on Macgregor Terrace, in addition to two major roads from the east and south, resulting in traffic congestion in peak periods.
-The Queensland Department of Main Roads investigated options for upgrading Macgregor Terrace and Jubilee Terrace in 2008, but in 2011 funding for the proposed upgrades were cut.
+The Queensland Department of Transport and Main Roads investigated options for upgrading Macgregor Terrace and Jubilee Terrace in 2008, but in 2011 funding for the proposed upgrades were cut.